cypherpunk-academy/2064/en/062_2023_Class meeting.md

 And you let the media shit your brains out.
 It smells like this."

-Teacher breathed out and inhaled: "NO!
+The teacher breathed out and inhaled: "NO!
 OUT!"
 He pointed his finger at the door.

 Kevin didn't move.
 The students around him stood demonstratively in front of him.
 The teacher looked them in the faces one by one.
 Everyone looked back calmly and resolutely.
-After a while he turned to the door and hurried out of the room.
+After a while, he turned to the door and hurried out of the room.
 She fell into the castle behind him with a loud crash.

 Kevin stood in the middle of the class and looked like absent towards the blackboard.